kaotickj/The-Not-So-Simple-PHP-Command-Shell/README.md

 <p>Once the nsscmdshell is uploaded, typing valid commands into the command input or clicking the various cmd buttons will display the results in a windows command prompt style below the nsscmdshell interface.</p>
 <img src="https://github.com/kaotickj/The-Not-So-Simple-PHP-Command-Shell/blob/main/img/nsscmdshell-output.png" />

-<p>The upload and download options are self explanatory, but just to avoid any confusion: <br><br>
+<h6>The upload and download options are self explanatory, but just to avoid any confusion: </h6>>

-If using the select field, choose your file and click "upload". files linked in the select field options need to be present at the web root at the ip address and port in lines 10 and 11 of nsscmdshell.php.<sup>1</sup> <br>
+<p>If using the select field, choose your file and click "upload".
+Files linked in the select field options need to be present at the web root at the ip address and port in lines 10 and 11 of nsscmdshell.php.<sup>1</sup> </p>

-If using the open file dialog option, only files present at the ip address and port specified can be uploaded. <br>
+<p>If using the open file dialog option, only files present at the ip address and port specified can be uploaded.</p>

-For the download option, simply enter the filename to be downloaded from the working directory of the target machine.
+<p>For the download option, simply enter the filename to be downloaded from the working directory of the target machine.
 Please note that files which can be managed by your browser will be opened in your browser - i.e., entering a text or html file to be downloaded will instead open the file in the web browser.<br>
 Example usage: run jaws-enum.ps1 - output to jaws.txt <code>powershell.exe -ExecutionPolicy Bypass -File .\jaws-enum.ps1 -OutputFilename jaws.txt</code>, then download the output file to your attack machine for later close examination.<br><br>
 <img src="https://github.com/kaotickj/The-Not-So-Simple-PHP-Command-Shell/blob/main/img/nsscmdshell-jaws.png" />
 </p>

 <p>The quick command buttons each have a title attribute with a brief description of the function - hover over the button to see the description.<br>
 <img src="https://github.com/kaotickj/The-Not-So-Simple-PHP-Command-Shell/blob/main/img/nsscmdshell-title-desc.png" /><br>
 It goes without saying that the effectiveness of the various functions depends on the target os's support of the functions and the current user's permissions.
 This was designed for and tested on Windows XP - Windows 8.1 with very limited testing on Win10.</p>

 *** Got "Warning: file_get_contents(http://XX.XX.XX.XX:XXXX/filename.ext):failed to open stream: No connetion could be made...." error?